liesnikov/extensible-elaborator/paper/main.md

 While writing a unifier is hard enough as it is, at times the developers might want to give their users the ability to extend the unification procedure.

-Canonical Structures [@saibiOutilsGeneriquesModelisation1999; @mahboubiCanonicalStructuresWorking2013] was already mentioned as it is in the overlap between type classes and unification hints.
+Canonical structures [@saibiOutilsGeneriquesModelisation1999; @mahboubiCanonicalStructuresWorking2013] are one example as they are in the overlap between type classes and unification hints.
-Adding it to a language that does not support them requires an extension of the unification algorithm with a rule that says that projection from a canonical structure is an injective function [@mahboubiCanonicalStructuresWorking2013, eq.
+Adding them to a language that does not support them requires an extension of the unification algorithm with a rule that says that projection from a canonical structure is injective [@mahboubiCanonicalStructuresWorking2013, eq.
 1].

 One could also provide means to do so manually in a more general case, by allowing users to declare certain symbols as injective.
 This is one of the features requested by the Agda users [@agdausersInjectiveUnificationPragma2023].

-Another example of this can be adding rules of associativity and commutativity to the unifier, as described in the thesis by @holtenDependentTypeCheckingModulo2023.
+Another example of user-extensible unification can be found in extensions with rules for associativity and commutativity, as described in the thesis by @holtenDependentTypeCheckingModulo2023.
-It required 2000 lines of code[^holten-source].
+It required changes to 2000 lines of code[^holten-source].
 We would like to make changes such as this more feasible.

 [^holten-source]: [github.com/LHolten/agda-commassoc/tree/defenitional-commutativity](https://github.com/LHolten/agda-commassoc/tree/defenitional-commutativity) (sic)